lingo-iitgn/ACM-SS-2024-GenAI/README.md

 # ACM-SS-2024-GenAI
 Repository for ACM India Summer School on Generative AI for Text

+Summer School details are available on the [website.](https://labs.iitgn.ac.in/lingo/acmsummerschool2024/)